nt-ca-aqe/article-testautomation-of-spring-boot-applications/README.md

 - path mapping
 - response status
-- conten types
+- content types
 - serialization
 - exception handling

-Spring's MockMvc framework allows us to test a REST controller's functionallity completely without having to start up an application, or even having to create a spring context.
+Springs MockMvc framework allows us to test a REST controllers functionality completely without having to start up an application, or even having to create a spring context.
 Simply create an instance of the controller, mock the business layer classes, use real transformers (since they are already unit tested at this point) and make some REST calls.

-There is not realy any downside to testing REST controllers only on the integration level.
+There is not really any downside to testing REST controllers only on the integration level.
 All the logic that would be tested in unit test would have also been tested here anyway.
-Event the runtime should not be an issue since MockMvc only adds about 10-30ms to your test runtime.
+Even the runtime should not be an issue since MockMvc only adds about 10-30ms to your test runtime.

 ```java